 And 99% of the time those aren’t good for your finances.

 This is the catch that they DON’T tell you about: Even if you obtain lower monthly payments, you’ll pay much more in interest over the full term of the loan.
 There is an exception.
-If you can obtain a reduction in the interest rate you’re paying on your current loans; loan consolidation makes sense.
+If you can get a reduction in the interest rate you’re paying on your current loans; loan consolidation makes sense.

 Many people will consolidate the high-interest rate balances on their credit cards with a home equity loan with a lower interest rate.
 However, you should avoid these types of loans because what you are doing is taking unsecured debt and making it secured.
 You see, most Americans when they do a debt consolidation, just turn around and rack up the balances again on their credit cards.

 This is one of the worst things you can do to yourself financially as you are on the road to personal bankruptcy.
 One option which you may have is looking at settlement funding companies to help get out of debt.
 Yes, there are parameters you must meet, but it is worth taking a long look at the possibility.
-Whichever route you choose, it is vital that you get credit counseling so you don’t wind up in the same perilous position.
+Whichever route you choose, it is vital that you get credit counseling, so you don’t wind up in the same perilous position.